masa-finance/docs/docs/welcome-to-masa/welcome-to-masa.md

 :::caution

-All protocol nodes need to stake sepolia MASA, this requires **Sepolia ETH**.
+All protocol nodes need to stake sepolia MASA.
+We provide a faucet, but this requires [**Sepolia ETH**](https://www.alchemy.com/faucets/ethereum-sepolia).

 :::